Critical information regarding paying your tuition: As a student at CCRI, you have a financial responsibility to meet payment obligations

 Art Studio Fee supports those art courses utilizing materials and equipment common to the environment necessary to work in specialized studio facilities.

-Late Registration Fee [NONREFUNDABLE] is required when students register during the late registration period (or a date designated by CCRI).
+Late Registration Fee is assessed when students register during the late registration period (or a date designated by CCRI).
 See Late Registration page for more specific information.
+This fee is nonrefundable.

 Culinary Arts Fee is an additional fee assessed to certain Culinary Arts courses.

-Returned Check Fee [NONREFUNDABLE $25] is charged for any check returned by the bank.
+Returned Check Fee [$25] is charged for any check returned by the bank.
+This fee is nonrefundable.

 Nursing Testing Fee is for the Health Educational Systems Incorporated (HESI) tests and Live Review to promote success on the national licensure exam.